eedygreen/Iac-policy-wtih-sentinel/README.md

-# Iac-policy-wtih-sentinel
-Terraform Infrastructure as Code policy with Sentinel
+Custom Private Module published on Terraform Cloud for creating Static Website on AWS with S3 Bucket.